Practicing Telemental Health Internationally

 1) It is difficult to determine legality of counseling across state lines.

-2) A you could imagine, it is much more difficult to find whether it is legal to practice counseling or social work in another state- let alone another country.
+2) It is difficult to find whether it is legal to practice counseling or social work in another state- let alone another country.

 Why?
 They have no right to make determinations about laws in another state or country.

 4) So therefore, you are under that country’s legal jurisdiction.
 Is it possible to understand and access the civil and criminal processes of that country?

 Cultural norms vary widely around the world.
 And laws are written accordingly.

 Now that you understand the legal, let’s understand the ethical issues of counseling internationally because they are of even greater concern.